cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/ssr/supported-features.md

 #### Dynamic handling of static routes

-`@cloudflare/next-on-pages` supports standard statically generated routes, it does however not support dynamic Node.js-based on-demand handling of such routes.
+`@cloudflare/next-on-pages` supports standard statically generated routes.

+ It does not support dynamic Node.js-based on-demand handling of such routes.

 For more details see: